Home

 Conclusion

-As I said before, software engineering, development, and deployment skills are more important in production level ML projects.
-The "good enough" model in production is better than the more performant model in the Jupyter notebook.
+As I said before, software engineering, development, and deployment skills are more important in production-level ML projects.
+The "good enough" model in production is better than the more performant model in the Jupyter Notebook.
 That's why I think that data scientists are needed mainly as consultants who can work on several projects, and direct development can be done by machine learning and data engineers.
 The future of data science is data engineering.

 Buy me a coffee